 For Gozo, we actually had a ready itinerary prepared for us by a local – big thanks to Walter from Corinthia hotel).
-I will actually write about that in a separate post, so if you’re interested in a full-day Gozo itinerary, read this (link is coming) post.
+I actually have a separate post about Gozo and the best itinerary for Gozo – read it here!

 So we just followed the itinerary and visited some really amazing spots.
 We started at Ramla Bay and finished in Victoria looking at the beautiful sunset in the citadel and a traditional Maltese wedding that happened to be there on that day.